 I picked this book imagining that I would be exposed to the harsh and gore depiction of how the pestilence takes someone’s life.
 I didn’t find this at all in the book.
 As grim and gore the Black Death is, it was carefully and thoughtfully written.
 Moreover, the theme of the plague seemed to serve only as a background of any actions, decisions, and choices made by the characters in THE LAST HOURS.

 Lady Anne was not wrong at all when she thought that there bound to be changes after the pestilence is gone.
-Well, not gone-gone—as we know that it’s back in 1665-1666.
+Well, not gone-gone—as we know that it was back in 1665-1666.
 But it did shift the labour market and social construct in England.
 I’m not pulling this out of my arse, there are scientifically written books about this issue (see further reading).
+I’ve written another post about the plague in England when I visited Eyam.

 I finished THE LAST HOURS in two weeks span of reading time as I was screaming and cursing Eleanor.
 That moment was the peak of my hatred for her and I feel like I could be banging her head into the wall to wake her up from her delusions.
 For me, this is the perfect book for pandemic time reading as it now relates so much closer.
 THE LAST HOURS depicted thought processes and deliberations on how to deal with an unseen uncertainty.
 Isn’t this relatable now?
 I wished so bad that we could go back to where we were in 2019 with actual normal human interaction sans Zoom or Skype or Team.